In a world where technology surrounds us more and more, the temptation to text and type has never been greater. Just

 What mark making resources are available?

 There is a huge range of stationery available for mark making – including various pens, markers, crayons, chalks, pastels, pencils, paper and card.
-But when it comes to mark making, you’re not bound to stationery.
-Explore our complete Arts and Crafts and Mark Making section on our website to discover an exciting range of different mark making materials – including paints, dough, sand and much more!
+But, you’re not bound to stationery.
+Explore our complete Arts and Crafts and handwriting section on our website to discover an exciting range of different mark making materials – including paints, dough, sand and much more!

 We also boast a fantastic selection of kids mark making kits, specifically designed for children to make their mark!
-Introduce a child to mark making with their very First Mark Making Set or make it easier for those small hands with the Easi Grip Mark Making Kit – or why not jazz up mark making even more with the funky EYR Rock & Roll Mark Making Pack.
-Whatever materials children use for mark making, it’s extremely important to encourage mark making for their transition into writing.
+Introduce a child to mark making with their very First Set or make it easier for those small hands with the Easi Grip Kit – or why not level up with the funky EYR Rock & Roll Pack.
+Whatever materials children use, it’s extremely important to encourage mark making for their transition into writing.